impresso/impresso.github.io/_people/benoit-seguin.md

 Benoît Seguin is an Independent Engineer specialized in the applications of Machine Learning with a specific expertise with applying technology to large data coming from the Cultural Heritage domain.

-Within *impresso*, he developed a prototype for a visual search engine, that allows to search within the pictures and iconographic elements of the impresso collection and explore them by similarity.
+Within *impresso*, he develops a prototype for a visual search engine, that allows to search within the pictures and iconographic elements of the impresso collection and explore them by similarity.

 [Resume](https://profile.benoitseguin.net/uploads/Resume.pdf)